bcit-ltc/infrastructure-documentation/docs/dev-workflow/getting-started-dev.md

 - scan the image for vulnerabilities
 - push the image to the LTC private registry

 Once an image is stored in a registry it can be deployed to a development Kubernetes cluster.
 This can be done manually through the Rancher UI, or by configuring a project to deploy automatically using a CI/CD pipeline.

-Before we look at CI/CD pipelines in more detail, let's go over other important details about Docker.
+But before we look at CI/CD pipelines in more detail, let's go over other important details about Docker.

 ### Docker Details